 Some business owners requiring funding are turning to peer-to-peer and other online lenders to overcome the limitations of using a traditional bank.

-While banks tend to have their specific boundaries and often ask that prospective borrowers physically visit them, online lenders allow loans to be arranged purely via their website and are often flexible in how they fund a business.
+While banks tend to have their specific boundaries and often ask that prospective borrowers physically visit them, online lenders, such as Kapitus, allow loans to be arranged purely via their website and are often flexible in how they fund a business.

 This can be invaluable when, for example, a business requires some quick funds to restock if there’s been an unexpected surge in sales or to respond to demand such as buying automating machinery to swiftly scale up production.
 Peer-to-peer lending helps a business be more flexible.